alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

-The web application also provides for further graphical options, such as the study of direction from a typical defect point to its nearest neighbour within the panel, analysis at the level of "events" (appropriately defined grouping of clumps of defect pixels) rather than individual defect points (actually Figure \ref{fig:figure2} does in fact refer to an event-level analysis), and exclusion of regions of the image rectangle for which the defect intensity is clearly different (this often arises in XCT, where corners of the image exhibit high defect intensity deriving presumably from mechanical stress due to supports of the screen).
+The web application also provides for further graphical options, such as the study of direction from a typical defect point to its nearest neighbour within the relevant sub-panel, analysis at the level of "events" (appropriately defined grouping of clumps of defect pixels) rather than individual defect points, and exclusion of regions of the image rectangle for which the defect intensity is clearly different (this often arises in XCT, where corners of the image exhibit high defect intensity deriving presumably from mechanical stress due to supports of the screen).